lucasmoten/ods19/README.md

-# Large File Uploader
-This is an encrypted file storage API with a REST interface.
+# Object Drive Server

-# API documentation
+# API Documentation

 API documentation is hosted on the private Bedrock network here (subject to change):